kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 For example in South Africa there was a case where [location data was leaked to criminals to kill a police commander](https://mybroadband.co.za/news/cellular/371884-vodacom-and-mtn-data-linked-to-assassination-scandal.html)!

+Lets not forget most operators need to keep several copies of the data and feed that data to intelligence services.
+An unenviable situation with the security/privacy risk is untenable.

 # Conclusion: Operators are between a rock and hard place

-The pressures on operators from 5G, to governments and criminals makes me understand how I can expect them to do very little for me in the sense of convenience.
+The pressures on operators from 5G, to governments and criminals makes me understand how I can expect them to do very little for me in the sense of convenience or innovation.

-If I ever want to connect another device, I will need to open a new contract and that will always be painful for the reasons above.
+If I ever want to connect another device, I will need to open a new contract and that will always be painful for the <abbr title="Know Your Customer">KYC</abbr> reasons above.
 Costs will never be lower than a certain threshold, 20SGD at time of writing and it will probably go up in reality.

 I expect further consolidation and government involvement.
 For your own **personal freedom**, you probably want to look at other ways of connecting to the Internet.